-One of the dangers of following a trendy parenting advice is employing parenting techniques that psychologically or emotionally damage your child.
-Some people confuse controversial “attachment therapy” with the somewhat controversial “attachment parenting” fad.
-Sadly, many young adults today say they were physically and emotionally abused by therapists practicing attachment therapy that involved excessive restraint and deprivation.
-Even though some people embrace attachment parenting because of parenting advice they received from friends or family, consider some reasons to question the so-called more natural way of parenting.
+One of the dangers of following trendy parenting advice is the chance of psychologically or emotionally damaging your child.
+Some people confuse the controversial “attachment therapy” with the “attachment parenting” fad.
+Sadly, many young adults say they experienced physically and emotionally abuse by therapists practicing attachment therapy involving excessive restraint and deprivation.
+If you aren’t sure about it, keep reading to learn more about attachment parenting.

-Understanding the movement
+Understanding the Movement

 Parenting experts say the attachment parenting movement is not new.
-In the 1990s the idea of the “family bed,” created some controversy.
-Today, the main attachment parenting ideas come from Dr. Sears, the author of “The Baby Book.”
-The concept includes birth bonding, breastfeeding, baby wearing, bed-sharing and balance.
-Parents respond to baby’s cries, which contrasts to advice from the 1970s that recommended ignoring the baby to avoid spoiling.
+In the 1990s, the idea of the family bed created some controversy.
+Today, the main attachment parenting ideas come from Dr. Sears, author of The Baby Book.
+The concept includes birth bonding, breastfeeding, babywearing, bed-sharing and balance.
+Parents must respond to their baby’s cries.
+But that contrasts to advice from the 1970s that recommended ignoring the baby to avoid spoiling them.

-Recognizing some of the downsides
+Recognizing Some of the Downsides

-Embracing many of the positives
+Embracing Many of the Positives

 While attachment parenting attracts some extremists, talk to your trusted friends and family members about their experiences raising children.
 Some of the best parenting advice comes from older siblings or friends who have already “been there/done that.”
 No matter what you choose, don’t let anyone else shame you for your parenting style.